Lhx94As/Awesome-Spoken-Language-Identification/README.md

 **Odyssey 2022**:
 12.1 [Enhancing Language Identification using Dual-mode Model with Knowledge Distillation](https://www.isca-speech.org/archive/pdfs/odyssey_2022/liu22c_odyssey.pdf)
 >Dual-mode LID, one for general speech, the other for its short clips.
 Show high performance improvement on both long and short-utterance LID.
+(My work, source code is in another repo of mine)

 12.2 [Attentive Temporal Pooling for Conformer-Based Streaming Language Identification in Long-Form Speech](https://www.isca-speech.org/archive/pdfs/odyssey_2022/wang22b_odyssey.pdf)
 >Streaming LID is achieved by accumulating the statistics frame by frame.